andyl/phoenix_live_editable/README.md

     $ mix deps.get && mix deps.compile

 Next add LiveEditable configuartion to your `config/config.exs`:

     config :phoenix_live_editable, css_framework: <YOUR_CSS_FRAMEWORK_MODULE>

 Valid Framework Modules include:

     - Phoenix.LiveEditable.Milligram
     - Phoenix.LiveEditable.Tailwind

-Incorporate LiveEditable javascript into your app:

-    INSTRUCTIONS TBD

-Incorporate LiveEditable CSS into your app:

-    INSTRUCTIONS TBD

 Now you can use LiveEditable in your LiveViews and LiveComponents: